Orthodox International Youth Festival "Bratya": Creation the festival

 The festival was initiated by Oksana Shashuto's dance studio from the town of Mozhaisk, created in 1994.
 In August 1997, they went on tour in Paris, where the 12th Catholic World Youth Day was held, which was visited by over a million people.
 Oksana Shashuto liked the idea: lectures, worships, concerts.
 According to Oksana Shashuto: "This was a very big work with young people.
-While we, - that was in '97 - had almost nothing yet, even any camps.
+While we, – that was in '97 – had almost nothing yet, even any camps.
 And it turned out that we were so close in temper that I began to think: 'Why don't we have this and can't we do something to try to get started?'".
 At the same time, such events in Russia and the CIS countries were held mainly by Protestants or Catholics, who had considerable experience in holding such events abroad; as Olga Prorok, a journalist from Kyiv, wrote in 2005: "Why, if we hear about an event for youth where speak about God, we confidently say: 'It is sectarians'?
 And, what is most regrettable, we almost always guess.
 Looking at the children's camps, skillfully organized by overseas preachers, who hike tours and fascinating excursions, we complain about nimble sectarians who lead inexperienced young children to their sect.
 And why are we, Orthodox ones, not able to organize anything like this, with rare exceptions?".
 In the Russian Orthodox Church, at that time, at best, diocesan or parochial summer camps existed, however, by no means everywhere.

-And then Oksana Shashuto and her husband Yaroslav Yerofeyev (they got married in 2004) had the idea to hold a church-wide youth festival in order to "share inter-regional experience, regardless of geographical boundaries".
+And then Oksana Shashuto and her husband Yaroslav Yerofeyev (they got married in 2004) had the idea to hold a church-wide youth festival to "share inter-regional experience, regardless of geographical boundaries".
 The idea of unity was set in the very name of the festival.
 As priest Yaroslav Yerofeyev noted: "We conceived this festival in 2004, when the tendencies towards the separation of fraternal peoples had already begun to penetrate into the public consciousness.
 But we wanted to show that we are all one in Christ, that no political party can rally people as Christ does".
 Oksana Shaushto at that time had the experience of organizing a dance festival: "We looked at it, asked around, talked, and when I began to figure out Orthodox themes, we decided to make a festival".
 In addition to the task of togetherness, the organizers tried to bring the festival and the educational component, and also sought to show that young people go to the Orthodox Church, to break the stereotype about the dullness of life of believers and to prove to the young people that they are not alone in their pursuit of God.
 At the same time, the idea to hold an Orthodox youth festival was not imposed by anyone; in fact, the festival itself was initiated by the young people themselves.